Angelica

 Perennial

 Garden angelica is a statuesque biennial (sometimes triennial) umbellifer with huge divided leaves and globes of greenish-white flowers that smell like honeyed gin.
 Stems are candied, seeds flavor liqueurs, and young shoots appear in Nordic cookery.
-It wants cold stratification for reliable germination and sulks in relentless heat — give subtropical and tropical Americas plants afternoon shade, deep soil, and airflow to limit fungal drama. ☀️💧 Sun and Water: - Sun to light shade; afternoon shade in zone 9. - Consistently moist, fertile soil — not a xeric plant. - Space generously; mature plants are broad. ✂️ Propagation: - Sow fresh seed in fall or cold-stratify for spring. - Transplant young seedlings carefully; taproot sulk if mangled.
+It wants cold stratification for reliable germination and sulks in relentless heat — give subtropical and tropical Americas plants afternoon shade, deep soil, and airflow to limit fungal drama.
+Sun to light shade; afternoon shade in zone 9.
+Consistently moist, fertile soil — not a xeric plant.
+Space generously; mature plants are broad.
+Sow fresh seed in fall or cold-stratify for spring.
+Transplant young seedlings carefully; taproot sulk if mangled.
+Snip tender Angelica growth in cool mornings for best texture -- heat-stressed leaves taste like their day job.
+Flowers at full color for peak volatiles; seeds when pods rattle but before they self-sow across paths.
+Dry herbs in thin layers; deep piles steam themselves into compost.

 Good Neighbors